lbrios/essex-service-design-toolkit/docs/documentation/core/structuring-forms.md

 # Structuring forms

-This is a guide on when and how to use forms and the elements they're made up of.
+This is a guide for building forms.
+It includes guidance on how to ask good questions and structure your form to ensure you get the information you need from users.
+There's also a list of form elements with more specific guidance.

 ## Question protocols